Kahn 'optimistic' Alaba will stay at Bayern Munich

 However, Kahn is hopeful the Austria international will agree to extend his contract, which expires in 2021.

-"We are currently in frequent talks with David Alaba and his advisors," Kahn, who is to become Bayern's CEO at the end of next year, told reporters.
+"We are currently in frequent talks with David Alaba and his advisors," Kahn, who is to become Bayern's CEO at the end of next year, said.

 "Of course, I can't talk about the content, but I think we're getting closer [to an agreement].
 The atmosphere during the last conversation was very pleasant.
 We're doing everything we can to keep David.